Prostate Problems: Why You Shouldn't Ignore ThemJan. 27, 2020

-Side effects of prostate cancer treatment can include erectile dysfunction and bladder control issues, so men should talk to their doctors before making a treatment decision.
+Side effects of prostate cancer treatment can include bladder control issues, so men should talk to their doctors before making a treatment decision.

 - Learn more about Houston Methodist's Men's Health Center, which provides comprehensive, confidential and quality care — just for men.